 9 Great Decorative Touches for That Custom Cabinetry Look

-I think it’s safe to say that we all want a kitchen that has personality and speaks to the character of our home.
+We all want a kitchen that has personality and speaks to the character of our home.
 While décor and furnishings are regularly used to accomplish this, some of the most impactful strategies are often overlooked.
-Incorporating design accents and decorative touches at the cabinetry level can really give your kitchen style and that custom look.
+Incorporating design accents and decorative touches at the cabinetry level can really give your kitchen style and a custom look.

 Following are some ideas for knocking your cabinetry design out of the park.